 Instead, use this opportunity to set up automatic contributions to your savings account, emergency fund, retirement accounts, and even investment portfolios.
 Allocating a purpose for those extra funds before you have a chance to spend them is one way to avoid lifestyle inflation, while still building financial stability.

 The Bottom Line

 Lifestyle inflation is when you increase your household spending as your income levels rise.
 It can occur after a large raise, bonus, or when new college graduates get their first job.
 It perpetuates the cycle of living paycheck to paycheck, and gets in the way of reaching other long-term financial goals, such as paying off debt, padding an emergency fund, contributing to an investment portfolio, or saving for retirement.
 Avoid lifestyle inflation by sticking to a budget, not taking on new debt, and setting up automatic contributions to savings, retirement, and investment accounts.

 Tips for Financial Planning

 - A financial advisor can help you build a solid financial plan that keeps you on track for your financial goals.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.